-Use of Proceeds We intend to use all of the net proceeds that we receive from this offering, along with existing resources, to prepay all \$50.0 million of our outstanding 9.14% senior notes with a final maturity in 2009, including approximately \$7.1 million of make-whole premiums and accrued interest (assuming this offering closes in July 2004).
+Use of Proceeds We intend to use all of the net proceeds that we receive from this offering, along with existing resources, to prepay all \$50.0 million of our outstanding 9.14% senior notes with a final maturity in 2009, including approximately \$7.1 million of make-whole premiums and accrued interest.
 We will not receive any proceeds from the sale of our stock by the selling stockholders.
 See "Use of Proceeds."